OLTP

 Enter a Policy Name.
 This is a user-friendly name to identify the policy.

-Enter a Data Source.
-This is the repository name exactly as it appears in Oracle.
+Select a Data Source.
+This is the repository name exactly as it appears in the database.

 Click Next.